3 Women

-3 Women is a 1977 American psychological drama film written, produced, and directed by Robert Altman and starring Shelley Duvall, Sissy Spacek and Janice Rule.
-It depicts the increasingly bizarre, mysterious relationship between a woman (Duvall) and her roommate and co-worker (Spacek) in a dusty California desert town.
+3 Women is a 1977 American psychological drama film written, produced and directed by Robert Altman and starring Shelley Duvall, Sissy Spacek and Janice Rule.
+Set in a dusty California desert town, it depicts the increasingly bizarre relationship between an adult woman (Duvall), her teenage roommate and co-worker (Spacek), and a middle-aged pregnant woman (Rule).

 The story came directly from a dream Altman had, which he adapted into a treatment, intending to film without a screenplay.
-20th Century Fox financed the project on the basis of Altman's past work, and a screenplay was completed before filming.
+20th Century-Fox financed the project on the basis of Altman's past work.
+Interpretations of the film are centered around its psychoanalytic elements and exploration of identity.

-3 Women premiered at the 1977 Cannes Film Festival, and earned positive reviews from critics, who particularly praised the performances of the cast (especially that of Duvall).
-Interpretations of the film are centered around its use of psychoanalysis and discussion of identity.
+3 Women premiered at the 1977 Cannes Film Festival and earned positive reviews from critics, who praised Duvall's performance.
 It was not a strong box office success despite Hollywood studio financing and distribution.
 After its theatrical release, the film was unavailable on home video for almost thirty years, until it was released by The Criterion Collection in 2004.

 Plot

 Pinky Rose, a timid and awkward young woman, starts working at a health spa for the elderly in a small California desert town.
 She becomes enamored of Millie Lammoreaux, a relentlessly outgoing and self-absorbed co-worker who talks incessantly.
-Despite their stark personality differences, Pinky and Millie become roommates at the Purple Sage Apartments, owned by a drinking, womanizing, has-been Hollywood stunt double, Edgar Hart, and his wife Willie, a mysterious pregnant woman who rarely speaks and paints striking and unsettling murals.
+Despite their stark personality differences, Pinky and Millie become roommates at the Purple Sage Apartments, owned by the drinking, womanizing, has-been Hollywood stunt double Edgar Hart and his wife Willie, a mysterious pregnant woman who rarely speaks and paints striking and unsettling murals.

 Millie takes Pinky along on her visits to Dodge City, a local tavern and shooting range also owned by Willie and Edgar, where Millie continues expounding her petty opinions and interests to her new roommate.
-Millie's babble alienates most of her co-workers, neighbors, acquaintances, and would-be suitors; Pinky is the only person in Millie's orbit who enjoys her advice about dating, fashion, cuisine and interior decorating gleaned from women's magazines.
+Millie's babble alienates most of her co-workers, neighbors, acquaintances and would-be suitors; Pinky is the only person in Millie's orbit who enjoys listening to her.

-Tensions begin to rise between Pinky and Millie over their living situation.
-After a quarrel with Pinky one night, Millie leaves the apartment and returns with a drunken Edgar.
+Tensions begin to arise between Millie and Pinky after Millie's old roommate, Deidre, hastily cancels plans for a dinner in which Millie had invested much time and effort.
+Millie storms out of the apartment and returns with a drunken Edgar.
 Pinky begs Millie to consider Edgar's pregnant wife and not have sex with him.
 Millie, angry at what she perceives as Pinky's meddling and sabotaging her social life, yells at her and suggests she move out of the apartment.
 A distraught Pinky jumps off the apartment balcony into the swimming pool.